frederic-perez/AmE-dictionary/data/dictionary.md

 __backhoe__ _n_ :two::hammer:
 __backlash__ _n_ :three::hammer:
 __backlit__
-__backlog__ _n_ :four: An accumulation of uncompleted work or matters needing to be dealt with. _The company took on extra staff to clear the backlog of work._
+__backlog__ _n_ :five: An accumulation of uncompleted work or matters needing to be dealt with. _The company took on extra staff to clear the backlog of work._
 __backslid__ _v_
 __backsplash__ _n_ _A new tile backsplash._
 __backup__ _n_ _It's amazing the amount of backup we see from even those most minor crashes._